Jerey/image-to-pdf-and-txt/README.md

 | Img4.pdf -> Contains the images Img4.jpg, Img5.jpg and Img6.jpg.
 ```

-Using the image flage, the order is not based on the name, but rather on the order provided to the script.
+Using the image flag, the order is not based on the name, but rather on the order provided to the script.

 ## Drawback